City of Boroondara

 Compiled and presented in economy.id by .id, the population experts.

-The major differences between the weekly income of the local resident workers in the City of Boroondara and Greater Melbourne were:
+The major differences between the weekly income of the local labour force in the City of Boroondara and Greater Melbourne were:

 - A larger percentage of local labour force who earned $2,000 or more (24.2% compared to 10.3%)

 - A smaller percentage of local labour force who earned $600-$799 (9.3% compared to 14.6%)